cleancoder1/portfolio/_posts/2017-06-04-Effectivejava.markdown

   copies in constructors, accessors and readObject methods

+# Item 16 Favor composition over inheritance

+* A subclass depends on the implementation details of its superclassfor its proper function.
+The superclass’s implementation may change from release to release, and if it does, the subclass may break, even though its code has not been touched.

 # Item 19 Use interfaces only to define types
 * The constant inerface pattern is a poor use of interfaces.
 That class uses some constants internally is an implementation detail.
 Implementing a constant interface causes the implementation detail to leak into the class's exported API.